iMikie/Database-CheatSheet/README.md

 PRIMARY KEY | Guarenteed to be unique for each row (record).
 AUTO_INCREMENT | Everytime a record is created, set this variable to 1 more than the previously created record.
 NOT NULL | You can't save the record unless it has a value set for this variable.
+FOREIGN KEY...REFERENCES | This variable's contains the value of a primary key field in another table

 If you name a variable ID it will be assumed to be the PRIMARY KEY and AUTO_ INCREMENT.